 The major theories and research findings in child psychology are emphasized.
 Major topics include: hereditary and environmental influence; the growth and measurement of intelligence, development of the self; family and peer influence, and the child in school.
 A brief summary of puberty and adolescence is also covered.
 Every semester.
 Prerequisite: PSY 100.
 Not open to students who have taken EPY 203.
 General Education: Behavioral Science.

 PSY 211 Adolescent Psychology 3 SH

 Following a brief summary of child psychology, theories and research on adolescent psychology will be examined.
 Emphasis will be placed on socialization, the role of peers, attitude change, moral development, personality adjustments and allied areas.
 Inter-and intracultural effects will be considered in relation to the physical and psychological growth of the adolescent.
 Every semester.
 Prerequisite: PSY 100.
 Not open to students who have taken EPY 204.
 General Education: Behavioral Science.

 PSY 215 Psychology of Personality 3 SH

 A systematic study of the development of personality from infancy through adulthood.
 The contributions of the major theorists are discussed and evaluated in relation to current research studies.
 Every semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY/WS 217 Psychology of Women 3 SH